ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 ## "Stringly Typed"

-Years ago I came across some research looking at the way generic components like `List`, `Set` and `Map` were being used in Java.
+Years ago I came across some research looking at the way generic components like `List`, `Set` and `Map` were used in Java.
 Only a tiny percentage of the code reviewed used anything _except_ strings as type parameters.
 This study suggested that the vast majority of systems were using strings as their primary data type.